junesirius/junesirius.github.io/_posts/Supernatural/SPN_Pinefest26/SPN-Cursed-lips-whole-novel.md

 >
 > Cas tries to prove himself to Dean, Cas tries to prove he's still useful, thought being human is why Dean doesn't have interest in him anymore, but that's not true, and Dean knows the miscommunication, painful conflicted.
 Cas also consciously trying to restrain himself from performing with too much love based on what he thought Dean asked of him, but also miscommunication

 Loophole patch: Why Metatron has some delay in casting the seal-Heaven-cast-angel spell, after getting Cas's grace, In the show it's immediately, why it's not immediately here? ~~Is there some other condition he needs to fulfill before casting the spell?
 Maybe he's waiting for a full moon (would take another 15 days)?
 Does he forget about the spell and fails the first few experiments?
 He forgets about the portion?
-Maybe Metatron is debating if he needs the angel tablet power to boost the spell strength, and maybe he really wants to seal Heaven with tablet inside Heaven, close to him.~~ He needs the angel tablet to boost his power and the spell's power to cast the spell as full-scale as he hopes (and/or: he forgets the spell words, need to refer to the tablet to refresh the memory)
+Maybe Metatron is debating if he needs the angel tablet power to boost the spell strength, and maybe he really wants to seal Heaven with tablet inside Heaven, close to him.~~ He needs the angel tablet to boost his power and the spell's power to cast the spell as full-scale as he hopes (and: he forgets the spell words, need to refer to the tablet to refresh the memory)

 Donatello's knowledge about tablet comes from Kevin's auto email and attached decoding notes (add Kevin's video call to the plot somewhere, early or this chapter)